Oil slides 1% on renewed fears over toll from coronavirus | MarketScreener

 "We have to acknowledge that we're dealing with the biggest demand shock since the financial crisis...
 Until we see China getting back to work, the virus will be the main focus."

-In the latest evidence of the economic hit, U.S. business activity in both the manufacturing and services sectors stalled in February.
+In the latest sign of the economic hit, U.S. business activity in the manufacturing and services sectors stalled in February.

-Meanwhile in the United States, the oil rig count, an indicator of future production, rose for a third straight week.
-Drillers added one oil rig this week, bringing the total count to 679, the highest since the week of Dec.
-20, energy services firm Baker Hughes Co said.
-[RIG/U]

-OANDA's Moya also pointed to signs the Organization of the Petroleum Exporting Countries (OPEC) was unlikely to add to existing supply curbs.
+OANDA's Moya also pointed to signs the Organization of the Petroleum Exporting Countries (OPEC) was unlikely to cut supplies further.

 Russian Energy Minister Alexander Novak said on Thursday that producers understood it would no longer make sense to meet before a planned gathering in March.

-"Concerns the Saudis and Russians are struggling to agree on the appropriate response to the demand destruction the coronavirus has created," were also weighing on prices, Moya said.
+"Concerns the Saudis and Russians are struggling to agree on the appropriate response to the demand destruction the coronavirus has created," were pressuring prices, Moya said.

 "Markets are starting to doubt we'll see the full 600,000 bpd in additional (OPEC+) cuts."